insieme/insieme/README.md

 Fork this and run the setup utility:

-    $ scripts/setup/run <project> [module]...
+    $ scripts/setup/run <project-name>

-You can use the script to add new modules, just use the same project name.
+You can use the script to add new, empty modules, just use the same project name.
 Example:

     $ scripts/setup/run my_awesome_project new_module_a new_module_b